New York Giants vs. Atlanta Falcons NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Opponents of these two teams averaged a combined 48.2 points per game last season, 0.7 more than the over/under in this matchup.
+- Opponents of these two teams averaged a combined 48.2 points per game last season, 0.7 more than the point total for this matchup.

-- The Giants' average point total in matchups last year was 45.3, 2.2 points less than the over/under in this game.
+- The Giants' average point total in matchups last year was 45.3, 2.2 points below the over/under in this game.

-- The average point total for the Falcons in 2020 was 3.9 points higher than this game's over/under.
+- The average total in Falcons games in 2020 was 3.9 more points than the point total of 47.5 for this outing.

 Giants stats and trends

-- The Giants did not cover the spread when favored by 3 points or more last season (in one opportunity).
+- The Giants were favored by 3 points or more last season once, and failed to cover the spread.

-- A total of three of New York's games last season hit the over.
+- Last season, three of New York's games went over the point total.

-- When New York scored more than 25.9 points last year, it was 2-0 against the spread and 1-1 overall.
+- New York was 2-0 against the spread and 1-1 overall in games when it scored over 25.9 points last season.

-- The Giants turned the ball over 22 times last year, one more turnover than the Falcons forced (21).
+- The Giants turned the ball over one more time (22 total) than the Falcons forced a turnover (21) last season.

 Falcons stats and trends

-- The Falcons were 5-4 ATS last season when playing as at least 3-point underdogs.
+- When playing as at least 3-point underdogs last year, the Falcons had an ATS record of 5-4.

-- In Atlanta's games last year, the combined scoring went over the point total seven times.
+- Last year, seven of Atlanta's games went over the point total.

-- Atlanta was 6-3 against the spread and 4-5 overall in games when it put up more than 22.3 points last season.
+- Atlanta was 6-3 against the spread and 4-5 overall last season when the team recorded more than 22.3 points.

-- In games that Atlanta churned out over 349.3 yards last season, the team was 6-5 against the spread and 3-8 overall.
+- Atlanta was 6-5 against the spread and 3-8 overall when the team picked up over 349.3 yards last year.

-- The Falcons turned the ball over 18 times last season, four fewer times than the Giants forced turnovers (22).
+- Last season the Falcons had 18 turnovers, four fewer than the Giants had takeaways (22).

 Home and road insights

-- At home last year, New York was 3-5 overall and 3-5 against the spread.
+- New York was 3-5 against the spread, and 3-5 overall, at home last year.

 - Last year, in eight home games, New York hit the over twice.

-- On the road last season, Atlanta was 4-4 against the spread, and 2-6 overall.
+- Atlanta was 2-6 overall, and 4-4 against the spread, in away games last season.

-- Atlanta hit the over in three of eight away games last year.
+- In three of eight away games last season, Atlanta went over the total.

 Powered by Data Skrive.